ssss1029/newssight/README.md

 # User endpoints
  `/logout`
- - Loggs out the current logged in passport user.
+ - Logs out the current logged in passport user.

  `/`
  - Landing page for the app.
 Contains some pretty pictures and a catchy tagline about the future.